aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstractlowcodeprotectionprovider/_index.md

 **Returns**

-Password to open spread sheet file.
+Password to open spreadsheet file.
 Empty means no protection for openning the filel.

 ### getWritePassword() {#getWritePassword--}

-Gets the password to modify spread sheet file.
+Gets the password to modify spreadsheet file.

 ```javascript
 getWritePassword() : string;